 It’s difficult to mask the pattern completely same as the HASEGAWA instruction, anyway I could finish up the straight-lined camouflage which was one of the features of the WWII German airplane.

 These decals should have a little darker print generally.
 I repainted the yellow thin part here and there.
-I leveled the writing brush spots with sandpaper and sprayed in the semi-gloss coating, it seems not so serious problem.
+I leveled the writing brush spots with sandpaper and sprayed them in the semi-gloss coating, it seems not so serious a problem.

 I have completed the characteristic Stuka anti-tank gun loading which has inverted gull wings and fixed spatted undercarriage.